miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 the needless file-bloat this all causes, and lack of actual deterministic system builds due to the "outer" OS, but I'll spare you.

+### Enter Nix and NixOS

 Suffice to say I found the solution.

 It's Nix and NixOS.

 No, that's not just another Linux distro, although it is ***also*** that.
-More importantly, it is a single-file-based deterministic server-building language.,
+More importantly, it is a single-file-based deterministic server-building language.

 Let me say that again in a different way.
 With one single file, you can say "build me this system".
 I say ***server*** only because inevitably you're doing